Ona Batlle: Senior

 On 17 May 2019, Batlle made her senior debut in a friendly against Cameroon, substituting in for Eunate Arraiza at halftime.
 She was left out of the 23-player roster for the 2019 FIFA Women's World Cup three days later.

 In February 2020, Batlle was called up to Spain's squad for her first senior international tournament opportunity, the 2020 SheBelieves Cup.
 She started the first two matches of the tournament, a 3–1 win against Japan and a narrow 1–0 loss to the reigning World Champion United States as Spain finished second in their debut SheBelieves appearance.

+She was among Las 15, a group of players who made themselves unavailable for international selection in September 2022 due to their dissatisfaction with head coach Jorge Vilda, but one of three who was selected for the tournament squad nine months later.
+She played the entirety of the 2023 FIFA Women's World Cup final as Spain defeated England 1–0 to win the trophy for the first time.

+On 10 June 2025, Batlle was called up to the Spain squad for the UEFA Women's Euro 2025.

+Personal life

+During her time in Manchester, Batlle lived with Ivana Fuso.
+As of 2023, she is in a relationship with former Barcelona teammate Lucy Bronze.